abdirasak-egeh/abdirasak-egeh/README.md

-# Greetings!, I'm Abdirasak Egeh 👋
+# Greetings!
+I'm Abdirasak Egeh 👋

 🎓 I'm a public and environmental health analyst.
 🔍 I'm looking for collaborative opportunities in health research, statistical analysis, and public health surveillance.